MansurBesleney/MansurBesleney/README.md

 - Hi, I’m @MansurBesleney
-- I’m currently a Computer Science student at Dumlupınar Univercity in Turkey.
+- I’m currently a Computer Science student at Dumlupınar University in Turkey.
 - You can reach me via besleneymansur@gmail.com

 <!---